harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - All at once : in multi-threading/processing program, a non-const global variable that does not have any safeguard against race condition and locks can crash the program.

 ### Initialization order problem
+- Local variables with `static` keyword and global variables have **static duration**, which means that their lifetime begins when program begins and ends when program ends.
+	- Note that they are both referred to as **static variable**.
-- Global variables are generally initialized in order of definition (there are a few exceptions to this rule), and so it is crucial not to have variables dependent on the initialization value of other variables that won't be initialized until later.
+- Static variables are generally initialized in order of definition (there are a few exceptions to this rule), and so it is crucial not to have variables dependent on the initialization value of other variables that won't be initialized until later.
 - Consider the following example:

 ```C++